GMA Network: 2020s

-On February 27, 2023, GMA Network, along with GTV and the free-to-air GMA Affordabox digital subchannels (Heart of Asia Channel, Hallypop, I Heart Movies and Pinoy Hits) and three pay TV international channels (GMA Pinoy TV and GMA Life TV and GMA News TV International), have switched its airing of aspect ratio format quality on the channel feed and its programming to anamorphic widescreen ratio format (16:9) as announced on February 24 that being converted its mitigation of reception through analog (until end of the year) and digital signal reception through free-to-air television and other cable and satellite providers after more than 61 years on the usage of broadcast video picture resolution that migrated from standard-definition format (4:3).
+On February 27, 2023, GMA Network, along with GTV, its free-to-air digital subchannels (Heart of Asia Channel, Hallypop, I Heart Movies and Pinoy Hits) and three pay TV international channels (GMA Pinoy TV and GMA Life TV and GMA News TV International), have switched its airing of aspect ratio format quality on the channel feed and its programming to anamorphic widescreen ratio format (16:9) as announced on February 24 that being converted its mitigation of reception through analog (until end of the year) and digital signal reception through free-to-air television and other cable and satellite providers after more than 61 years on the usage of broadcast video picture resolution that migrated from standard-definition format (4:3).

 On December 9, 2023, attorney Felipe L. Gozon, during his 84th birthday celebration at Edsa Shangri-La, Manila, announced his retirement from his position as chief executive officer (CEO) of GMA Network Inc., having replaced by the company's president and Chief Operating Officer (COO), Gilberto Duavit Jr., starting January 1, 2024.
 Gozon remained as board chairman of the network and becomes an Adviser of the company.

-On June 28, 2024, GMA Network launched the new station ID and slogan "Isa sa Puso ng Pilipino" featuring a revised version of the network's 2002 logo.
-The station ID is played during sign-on and sign-off activities.
-A shorter version is aired during commercial breaks.
+In 2024, GMA closed regional offices in Ilocos, Batangas City, Naga, and Zamboanga due to cost-cutting measures driven by inflation.

-In January 2025, Super Radyo DZBB anchor and voiceover Weng dela Peña was introduced as the new voiceover of GMA Network replacing Al Torres after over 30 years in line for its 75th anniversary celebration.
+In January 2025, Super Radyo DZBB anchor, former Radio Mindanao Network's DZXL 558, Brigada Mass Media Corporation's 104.7 Brigada News FM National, the government state media Philippine Broadcasting Service's Radyo Pilipinas 738 and the Vanguard Radio Network voiceover announcer and voiceover Weng dela Peña was introduced as the new voiceover of GMA Network replacing Al Torres after 30 years in line.
 At the same time, a PCC study revealed that GMA's viewing share was of 93%, more than double that of early 2020 (45.5%), before ABS-CBN's shutdown, raising concerns of the network monopolizing Philippine television.